Foam rolling, which helps in the process known as myofascial release, is a popular way of releasing muscle tightness and trigger points.

 Foam rollers work by using bodyweight to compress your muscles onto the roller, which you can roll over the muscle in a self-controlled way.

 This compression causes muscles to relax and loosen just like they would from a massage.
-However, foam rollers have the special ability to loosen and tone the fascia, which is the soft connective tissue around your muscles.

 The Top Benefits of Foam Rolling